 Engage consultants is quite the task: they work with hourly rates (time & material) do not guarantee specific results.
-Normally we work not only with our heads but also with our hands, so it was a new experience for us as well.
 Real quick: short and regular calls are way more effective than long ones when we see only results.
 Not just theory, our own experience.

 So after a few long calls, we organized 30 min everyday calls that lasted for 2 weeks.
 Fortunately, no one was hurt.
 Interesting fact: we tested 3 types of visual concepts on users, and they choose not the one we choose (surprise surprise)

 We reworked all of the screens of the app from a UX and UI perspective.
 (550 screens, 85 of which was unique) Types of changes: a)major and b)seem unnecessary.

 Major is obvious: make the design more standard and native – following guides are crucial for mobile app design:

 • Paywall and onboarding (a few options were tested by the product team)